eqasim-org/california/docs/howto.md

 - To create a representative set of individuals and households characterized with certain attributes we use PopGen as an example framework
 - The `data/census/prepare_popgen.py` stage creates the input PopGen files that you can use to generate the necessary files for later stages of the pipeline
 - As an input to this stage you will need PUMS dataset, which can be obtained form [here](https://www2.census.gov/programs-surveys/acs/data/pums/).
 You can downloaded the latest 5-year estimates for California.
 Currently located [here](https://www2.census.gov/programs-surveys/acs/data/pums/2019/5-Year/)
-- You need to download two zip files: `csv_hca.zip` and `csv_pca.zip` containing houshold and population samples, and unzip them in the `popgen_input_path` which you can deifne within the `config.yaml` file
+- You need to download two zip files: `csv_hca.zip` and `csv_pca.zip` containing houshold and population samples, and unzip them in the `popgen_input_path` which you can deifne within the `config.yml` file.
+These two files are called `psam_p06.csv` and `psam_h06.csv`
 - The PopGen will create two files: `full_population.csv` and `full_households.csv`.
 You need to place these files in the right folder under `/data/census`
+- PopGen v2.0 can be obtained from [here](https://www.mobilityanalytics.org/popgen.html).
+Unfortunately, the tool is a bit old and only works with Python 2.
+We advise setting up an environment with Python 2 to be able to execute this stage.
+- An alternative to using PopGen is to replace data/census/prepare_popgen and data/census/cleaned stages with the [PopulationSim](https://activitysim.github.io/populationsim/).
+However, we have not tested this approach yet.

 ### 2) California household travel survey